CCurl/c4/Editor.md

 # The c4 editor

-The c4 editor is inspired by, and similar to, a stripped-down version of VI. <br/>
+The c4 editor is somewhat similar to a stripped-down version of VI. <br/>
 Enable the editor using `#define EDITOR` (in c4.h) <br/>
 The current block being edited is in 'block@'. <br/>
 Use '23 edit' to edit block #23. <br/>
-Switch the current block being edited with ':!5 block!'. <br/>
+Use 'ed' to re-edit the last edited block. </br>
+While in the editor, use ':!5 block!' to switch to another block. <br/>

 ## Modes
 There are 4 modes in the editor: